 Life or Death… All… The… Time!

-Being triggered to make the right choices to safe your life when say your caveman ancestor stepped on a tiger’s tail… that will have been useful.
+Being triggered to make the right choices to save your life when say your caveman ancestor stepped on a tiger’s tail… that will have been useful.
 And it still has its benefits in our modern society too, even if we don’t come across too many tiger tails.
 Where survivors get into trouble is when this response is triggered far too easily and often.
 On top of that, our anxious brains seem to only have an on/off switch.
 That means that we may experience pretty much every anxious thought as a matter of life and death.
 Every time we are triggered emotionally, we are flung into a perceived life or death experience, and these emotional flashbacks are fairly common (although, I promise they do get less frequent and intense as you move along your healing journey).
 It is exhausting!

 I will be honest that I really did feel that the stress of packing made me feel like I was facing the end of my world.

 I felt stuck, alone and like my life was about to end.
-Of course I started weeping, of course I lost my appetite, of course I couldn’t sleep!
+Of course, I started weeping, of course, I lost my appetite, of course, I couldn’t sleep!

-Once it started making sense at a rational level, I could then coax myself out of the quicksand pit and get back to living life (as far as life is lived mid move, but you catch my drift).
+Once it started making sense at a rational level, I could then coax myself out of the quicksand pit and get back to living life (as far as life is lived mid-move, but you catch my drift).